bnb-chain/bsc/core/types/builder/bep-675-builder-integration.md

 5. Permission must be polled continuously (every 5–10 seconds is recommended); the cache is also invalidated whenever `mev_sendBidBlock` returns "permission revoked".
 When `mev_params.BidBlockEnabled == false`, treat it the same as permission denied.
 6. The builder must handle BidBlock failure paths: (1) `mev_sendBidBlock` may return a direct error; (2) permission may be revoked, with the reason exposed by `mev_getBidBlockPermission`; (3) validator admin or local policy changes may later restore or revoke permission.
 7. **Send the BidBlock as close to `BidMustBefore` as possible** (leaving the ≈100µs buffer noted above) — a later send leaves more time for transaction selection and execution, maximizing the value packed into the block.
-8. From Jenner+1 the builder owns the BEP-703 lane: honour `Admits` while packing, then stamp the commitment before anything hashes the block — see [Stamp the Commitment](#3b-stamp-the-commitment), including where a wrong one is caught.
+8. From Jenner+1 the builder owns the BEP-703 lane: honour `Admits` while packing and check `lane.Verify(block.GasUsed())` before sending.
+A block that breaks the rule is caught by the validator's own import after it has already been signed and broadcast, which costs the builder its permission.